vSAN Max Design and Operational Guidance

 Introduction

-VMware vSAN Max™ is a new storage offering that provides Petabyte-scale disaggregated storage for vSphere clusters, powered by the vSAN Express Storage Architecture™, or ESA.
+VMware vSAN Max™ is a new deployment option within vSAN that provides Petabyte-scale disaggregated storage for vSphere clusters, powered by the vSAN Express Storage Architecture™, or ESA.
 It gives customers an ability to deploy a highly scalable storage cluster to be used as primary storage for vSphere clusters*, or augment storage for traditional vSAN HCI clusters.
-The new vSAN Max offering will be licensed separately from existing vSAN editions.

 This document is arranged in the order of Planning and Sizing, Day-0 Initial Deployment and Configuration, and Day-2 Operations to help step you through the guidance in an orderly manner.